 Clustrix recommends provisioning enough free disk space to reprotect the data after a zone failure.
 See Allocating Disk Space for Fault Tolerance and Availability.

-Clustrix currently supports a maximum of 3 zones.
+Clustrix currently supports a minimum of 3 and a maximum of 5 zones.

 Creating a New Cluster in Multiple Zones